BUS332 Decision Analysis and Capital Budgeting

 First time: Study year 2015-2016

-From certainty to uncertainty, Risk measures, Sensitivity analysis, Scenario analysis, Expected utility, Structuring of decisions, Decision trees, Decision criteria, Value of information, Subjective probabilities, Stochastic dynamic programming (focus on applications within the course), Multi-attribute decision making, Dominance, Portfolio perspective, CAPM, State preference model, Risk adjustment inside and outside the market, Relevant risk, Use of market information, Option aspects of real investments, Capital rationing, Implications of capital structure, Investment behavior in case of financial distress.
+From certainty to uncertainty, Risk measures, Sensitivity analysis, Scenario analysis, Expected utility, Structuring of decisions, Decision trees, Decision criteria, Value of information, Subjective probabilities, Stochastic dynamic programming (focus on applications within the course), Multi-attribute decision making, Dominance, Portfolio perspective, CAPM, State preference model, Risk adjustment inside and outside the market, Relevant risk, Use of market information, Option aspects of real investments, Implications of capital structure, Investment behavior in case of financial distress.
+Human cognitive aspects of decision making.

 The course deals with decision analysis and real investment in companies and under uncertainty.
 The course will have a predominance of theory and the main part of the course deals with understanding and using different approaches to analyse and model decisions under uncertainty.
 This also includes calculating present values of projects with real options.
 This will at a later stage be used in decision making.
 A number of stylized problems and models with a simple structure, but still with important general results, are used.